 The Board requires management to provide reports during the financial year as to effective management of material business risks.
-During the financial year, the Audit Risk and Compliance Committee, the Board and relevant management were provided with reports on material risks, including an assessment of the inherent risks, and the effectiveness of controls in place to manage such risks where possible.
+During the financial year the AR&C, the Board and relevant management were provided with reports on material risks, including an assessment of the inherent risks, and the effectiveness of controls in place to manage such risks where possible.
 During the year our risk review did not identify any material environmental, economic or social sustainability risk.

-The Company has an internal audit function which provides the Board with additional confidence in the integrity of the Company's control environment.
-The AR&C Committee reviews the internal audit reports and monitors the remediation of any control weaknesses.
+The Company does not have an internal audit function, however the Board gains assurance over the adequacy of the Company's internal control environment through commissioning specific reviews by external specialists and internal personnel independent of the area under review.
+The AR&C Committee reviews the output of these reviews and monitors the remediation of any control weaknesses.